 Marketers may elect to define their own lifestyle segments or they can opt to use a lifestyle segmenting tool.
 Two popular lifestyle segmenting tools include VALS and PRIZM.
 VALS divides consumers based on resources and consumer behavior motivations.
 In contrast, PRIZM combines consumer expenditure data with socioeconomic variables with geographic information to identify similarities in household consumption patterns in various regions.

 Having taken both these assessments personally, I can honestly say that although they do not hit the mark exactly (you will not fit me into a box!!) the broad generalizations are fairly accurate.
 Therefore, both VALS and PRIZM have proven to be useful tools to use for lifestyle segmenting.

 Lifestyle segmenting allows marketers to narrow in on their target audience, figure out what motivates them, where to find them and determines their demographics and interests.
 Marketers use this information to construct and deliver the right marketing mix to the right target at the right place and time.

 If you have made it this far into the blog, first of all, congratulations on your impressive attention span!!

-More importantly, however, it is plain to see that personality, self-concept and lifestyle all play significant roles in determining how consumers behave in the marketplace.
-For marketers, understanding these three concepts and how they affect consumer behavior enables the most successful creation and delivery of the right marketing mix.
+More importantly, however, it is plain to see that personality, self-concept, and lifestyle all play significant roles in determining how consumers behave in the marketplace.
+For marketers, understanding these three concepts and their effect on consumer behavior leads to the successful creation and delivery of the right marketing mix.